-Apicha Community Health Center is thrilled to stand by the NIH as they formally acknowledge the LGBTQI+ community as a population that experiences and endures health disparities.
+Apicha Community Health Center is thrilled to stand by the NIH as they formally acknowledge the LGBTQ+ community as a population that experiences and endures health disparities.
 The NIH has come to understand and recognize these communities as Sexual and Gender Minorities (SGM) facing unique barriers in our healthcare system.

 "Mounting evidence indicates that SGM populations have less access to health care and higher burdens of certain diseases, such as depression, cancer, and HIV/AIDS.
 But the extent and causes of health disparities are not fully understood, and research on how to close these gaps is lacking"